spatie/laravel-mailcoach-docs-old/docs/package/general/installation-and-setup.md

 By default, all dates in Mailcoach are in UTC.
 If you want to use another timezone, you can change the `timezone` setting in the `config/app.php` config file.

+## Choosing an editor

+By default, Mailcoach uses a plain textarea field to edit campaigns and templates.
+If you'd like to use a feature rich editor, you can [use one of the add-on packages](/docs/v2/package/customizing-the-editor/introduction).

 ## Visit the UI

 After performing all these steps, you should be able to visit the Mailcoach UI at `/mailcoach`.